Tom Melhuish 11 min read

 FTTP is fast; FTTC is cheap

-The advantage of full-fibre (FTTP) is undeniable.
+The advantage of full fibre (FTTP) is undeniable.
 It’s more performant in almost all metrics and provides a better user experience, regardless of what your business does.
 It also future-proofs your business as up-and-coming web 3.0 applications will rely on the constant data stream to feed its algorithms.

 But of course, all of these advantages come at a cost.
 The engineering work required and the higher monthly fees will cost your business more in the short to medium term, so it’s really up to your business needs (and if the service is available in your local area!)

-If your business is largely analogue or if you’re on a low budget, a cheap business broadband deal supported by FTTC may suffice!
+If your business is largely analogue or if you’re on a low budget, a cheap broadband deal supported by FTTC may suffice!

 FAQs